Stages of Foreclosures in Alabama

 These rules put very strict requirements on mortgage companies foreclosing — they must comply with all sorts of deadlines and offer you a number of “loss mitigation” options.
 They rarely comply with these new rules that went into effect on January 10, 2014.

 Whether you talk with us or another experienced consumer protection attorney, you can better understand if you have a valid lawsuit to file against the mortgage company or the servicing company.
-Along with the lawsuit, sometimes it is appropriate to file a Temporary Restraining Order (TRO) to get a judge to order the foreclosure sale to stop.
+Along with the lawsuit, sometimes other lawyers will file a Temporary Restraining Order (TRO) to get a judge to order the foreclosure sale to stop.
 We don’t.
 We let our lawsuits “speak for themselves” and let the mortgage company decide if it would be foolish to go forward with the sale after we have filed a lawsuit against them.
 At least in this regard, they have chosen wisely.

 Stage Two – After the Foreclosure

 When the consumer is unable to stop the foreclosure sale, then it must occur on the advertised date.
 This seems obvious but sometimes the mortgage company will decide to do it on a different date and unless proper notice is given of this change, the sale may be considered an illegal sale.
 But assuming the foreclosure sale occurs on the day it is supposed to occur, what happens at the sale and what happens next?

 The sale normally occurs at the courthouse or the more precisely on the courthouse steps outside the front entrance to the courthouse during specific hours.
 Whoever is the high bidder will be able to buy the property.
 Sometimes this can be investors but more often it is the company that claims to own your note right now.